suchit20/SuperStoreAnalysis_SQL-Project/README.md

-# SuperStoreAnalysis_SQL-Project
+# SuperstoreAnalysis_SQLProject

-This is the SQL Project for SuperStore Analysis
+This is the SQL project for Superstore analysis